Dorsey College, Dearborn Nursing Programs

 Student Loan Debt

-The student loan default rate at Dorsey College, Dearborn is 23.5%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Dorsey College, Dearborn is 4.4%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Dorsey College, Dearborn Undergraduate Student Diversity